 Cardozo | Thanos

-Researchers are working to develop a combined cocaine and HIV vaccine based on a common protein scaffold shared by vaccines already in use.
+Researchers worked to develop a combined cocaine and HIV vaccine based on a common protein scaffold shared by vaccines already in use.

 Targeting the high-risk groups that are responsible for is a major challenge in biomedical research on HIV/AIDS.
 Substance abusers are one of the key high-risk groups, and, specifically, inner city crack cocaine users are three times more likely than non-users to be infected with HIV.
 Researchers hypothesize that such a vaccine may be feasible, because the first epitopes shown to protect against the acquisition of HIV have been identified by a consortium of scientists analyzing the results of the recent RV144 trial (Haynes et. al. NEJM 2012).
 Their analysis showed that the protective epitopes are located in the second variable loop (V2 loop) of the surface envelope glycoprotein of the HIV virus.
 Over the past few years, Thanos’ laboratory has developed a technology platform for eliciting specific antibody responses from variable loop epitopes, including the V2 loop.
 Based on these data, researchers plan to develop an immunogen capable of eliciting HIV-protective antibodies.
 The same scaffold protein used to elicit these antibodies in this work has been used successfully as a cocaine vaccine in a clinical trial.
 Thus, an advanced starting point is present to develop a combined cocaine and HIV vaccine.